 Has Richland County Council decided to continue the Transportation Penny Tax?
-Richland County Council has not made a final decision about a potential continuation of the Transportation Penny.
-Council passed a first reading of the Transportation Sales Tax Referendum on April 9, 2024, and approved a second reading on May 14.
+Richland County Council passed a third reading of the Transportation Sales Tax Referendum on July 16, 2024.

+Council passed a first reading of the Transportation Sales Tax Referendum on April 9 and approved a second reading on May 14.